 Simple But Effective: Ask For Social Engagement

 Last but not least, we want to highlight a simple truth – sometimes, all you need to do is ask.
 In your email, you can ask your subscribers to Tweet or Retweet, ask them to connect, and share your content.

 However, make it easy for them to do that.
 Your email content should be easily shared.
 Think about having, for example, a highlighted Tweet, with characters counted, ready for action.

 If it fits your business, use popular hashtags.
 If you build strong and trusting relationships with your subscribers, you might be pleasantly surprised with the response you can get from a simple social media share ask!

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on How to Send Engaging Product Update Emails if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on How to Send Engaging Product Update Emails if you’ve missed it.